trixi-framework/libtrixi/README.md

 files `simple_trixi_controller.c` and `simple_trixi_controller.f90` give you an idea on how to use the C and Fortran APIs of libtrixi, and can be found in the [`examples/`](examples/) folder.

+Note: Most auxiliary output is hidden unless the environment variable `LIBTRIXI_DEBUG` is set to `all`.
+Alternative values for the variable are `c` or `julia` to only show debug statements from the C or Julia part of the library, respectively.
+All values are case-sensitive and must be provided all lowercase.

 ## Authors
 Libtrixi was initiated by